AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

-IP Addresses | Required | The list of IP addresses to retrieve information.
+IP Addresses | Required | The list of IP addresses on which to retrieve information.
 Either IPV4 or IPV6 addresses are acceptable. |

 JSON